neophob/PixelController/README.md

     screen.capture.window.size.x=500
     screen.capture.window.size.y=300

 This enables the Screen Caputure Generator which captures a region of 500 x 300 pixels.
+Potential use cases for this Generator are: YouTube videos, other movie players...

 Or you can start PixelController in the random mode where PixelController changes the Visuals randomly:

     #=========================
     #start in random mode?